Asbury Park station: History

 Railroad service into Asbury Park began in 1875 with the construction of an extension of the New York and Long Branch Railroad (NY&LB), a subsidiary of the Central Railroad of New Jersey and the Pennsylvania Railroad.
 The NY&LB began as a railroad between Elizabethport (in Elizabeth, Union County) to Long Branch, finished in 1875.
 The railroad was extended through the city of Asbury Park on August 25.
 However, the station at Asbury Park was built on land donated by the Ocean Grove Campmeeting Association, a part of the Methodist Church.
 The new station was built for the purposes of serving both Asbury Park and Ocean Grove.
 However, the railroad obeyed the request of the Campmeeting Association that trains could not stop within the city of Asbury Park on Sundays due to religious requirements, despite the fact that the Asbury Park–Ocean Grove station produced the most revenue of any station on the line.

 The railroad made an agreement with the Campmeeting Association on May 5, 1883, for the Sunday services.
 An amendment was made to this deal on June 1, 1889, that kept trains from stopping at North Asbury Park station.
 This led to the construction of a new station at Interlaken and Loch Arbour.
 Construction of the new station at Interlaken began in August 1889, with a projected cost of $10,000 (1889 USD).
 Timber and staking came by August 27.
 Construction of the station at Interlaken finished and opened in late-June 1890.
-As a result of the new station at Interlaken, North Asbury Park station was closed by the railroad on November 23, 1890, despite please to keep it open.
+As a result of the new station at Interlaken, North Asbury Park station was closed by the railroad on November 23, 1890, despite pleas to keep it open.
 Passengers started using the Asbury Park station instead of the new depot at Interlaken, however.
 However, a new station opened at North Asbury Park in July 1892 at the cost of $8,000.

 A new agreement was signed between the railroad and the Campmeeting Association on August 1, 1904.
 This allowed Sunday service to begin at North Asbury Park station.
 The station at North Asbury Park getting Sunday service led to the discontinuance of the Interlaken station.
 In July 1911, the railroad applied to the Public Service Commission to begin Sunday service at the downtown Asbury Park station.
 On October 10, 1911, despite pleas from the Campmeeting Association, the commission filed in favor of the railroad, feeling it was not furnishing proper service by forcing trains to skip Asbury Park station on Sundays.
 The order was to take effect on November 1, 1911.
 Ocean Grove handed the railroad its rights to the Asbury Park depot and its surrounding land on March 3, 1912.